engineervix/zm-ictaz/docs/part-7.md

     <li>
-        in a report in which an information and communications technology professional’s client has interest, fails to disclose or knowingly conceals from such client mis- statements of facts known to the information and communications technology professional and the disclosure of which is necessary in order that the report does not mislead the client; or
+        in a report in which an information and communications technology professional’s client has interest, fails to disclose or knowingly conceals from such client mis-statements of facts known to the information and communications technology professional and the disclosure of which is necessary in order that the report does not mislead the client; or